Flank/flank-dashboard/metrics/web/docs/features/storybook/01_create_metrics_storybook.md

 > A preliminary study of the feasibility of implementing this feature.

-First of all, the great purpose of the Metrics storybook is that each widget and story can be easily reused across the entire project by any developer who works on it, ensuring consistent design and UX.
+First of all, the great purpose of the Metrics storybook is that each widget and story(a specific state of a widget) can be easily reused across the entire project by any developer who works on it, ensuring consistent design and UX.

 The storybook application can be shared with and commented on by designers so that they can add their input regarding the implementation of the designs.